Service Terms and Conditions Agreement

 PLEASE READ THIS AGREEMENT CAREFULLY TO ENSURE THAT YOU UNDERSTAND EACH PROVISION.
 THIS AGREEMENT REQUIRES THE USE OF ARBITRATION ON AN INDIVIDUAL BASIS TO RESOLVE DISPUTES, RATHER THAN JURY TRIALS OR CLASS ACTION LAWSUITS, AND ALSO LIMITS THE REMEDIES AVAILABLE TO CUSTOMERS IN THE EVENT OF A DISPUTE.
 IF YOU DO NOT AGREE TO THESE TERMS AND CONDITIONS, DO NOT USE THE SERVICE.

 This Service Agreement governs the following components in Ptera’s Service.
 Customer may customize Customer’s residential or business Service based on Customer’s needs:

-(a) Residential Internet Access Service – high-speed Internet broadband service for residential Customers using bandwidth that is shared with other users on the Ptera network; can be accessed via various devices and internal networks; bandwidth plans ranging from Power to Performance to Premium.
+(a) Residential Internet Access Service – high-speed Internet broadband service for residential Customers using bandwidth that is shared with other users on the Ptera network; can be accessed via various devices and internal networks; bandwidth plans ranging from 1Mbps to 1Gbps.

-(b) Business Internet Access Service – high-speed Internet broadband service for business Customers using bandwidth that is shared with other users on the Ptera network; can be accessed via various devices and internal networks; bandwidth plans ranging from Power Pro to Performance Pro to Premium Pro.
+(b) Business Internet Access Service – high-speed Internet broadband service for business Customers using bandwidth that is shared with other users on the Ptera network; can be accessed via various devices and internal networks; bandwidth plans ranging from 1Mbps to 1Gbps.